Middle and High School Sports

 Will concerts still be allowed?

 Yes, but they may look different than in years past.
 Programs will be able to use flexible instrumentation and smaller ensemble/chamber music if needed for safety and distance.
-Audiences at concerts will follow state and local guidance for indoor gatherings.
+Audiences at concerts will follow guidance for indoor gatherings to allow for 6 foot distance between groups.
 So, large bands may break up performances into multiple, shorter concerts with less participants than normal to allow seating for all interested, as well.
 Live streaming of the performances will be encouraged to allow those who would like that option, as well.

 How will Friday nights look for marching bands?